TinusgragLin/tglslice/blog-zola/content/rust-pin.md

 ### Implicit cases

 A value in Rust *can* be transfered *as is* implicitly whenever it is used.
-Depending on whether or not its type is `Copy`, you can either use the original bind for unlimited times or just once.
+Depending on whether or not its type is `Copy`, the original one is either kept untouched or invalidated.
 In the fisrt case, the value is said to be 'copied', in the latter case, the value is said to be 'moved'.
 In both cases, whether or not the value is actually transfered is determined by the compiler based on necessity analyses and optimization options.
 If a transfer does take place, it's *always a byte-by-byte transfer*, there currently lacks a way to customize these 'copy's and 'move's.